cdelacombaz/portfolio/README.md

 # Create responsive portfolio website

 This website has been created following a tutorial from Traversy Media.
 I wanted to have a portfolio to show to potential employeers and also refresh and enhance my SASS skills.

-### Things I learned by doing this project
+Here are some notes about what I learned working on this project:

 #### The browser can’t read scss.
 We need to set up a compiler to compile it to CSS